 This behavior is also seen in humans, and we have used perceptual measurements to determine the internal preferences of human observers.
 We have obtained analogous results for human perception of local orientation, where observer preferences for horizontal and vertical orientations are well matched to their prevalence in the natural world.
 The inferential computations required for these percepts are compatible with the simple neural models described above, and our current work (both theoretical and experimental) aims to elucidate the means by which prior preferences can be learned and embedded in neural populations.

-This research has also been partially supported by the National Institutes of Health, a National Science Foundation CAREER grant, an Alfred P. Sloan Fellowship, and the Sloan-Swartz Center for Theoretical Visual Neuroscience at New York University.
+This research has also been partially supported by the National Institutes of Health, the National Science Foundation, and the Simons Foundation.